-C.-Sign Type
+C. Sign Type

-Signs restricting on street parking shall be of the type and size in accordance with those shown in Table 6-18.Table 6-17.
+Signs restricting on street parking shall be of the type and size in accordance with those shown in Table 6-18.
 Alternative types and sizes shall only be approved for special circumstances as approved by the City/Town Engineer.

-PARKING RESTRICTIONS SIGN TYPE & SIZE
+TABLE 6-18 PARKING RESTRICTIONS SIGN TYPE & SIZE

-Street Classification Approved Sign Size PlaquePlacard or Arrow Orientation to Travel Way (Degrees) Major Arterial R8-3 30" x 30 x30" N/A 90 Minor Arterial R8-3 30" x 30 30" N/A 90 Comm/Com./Ind.
-Collector -R8-3 24" x 24×2 4" N/A 90 Comm/Com./Ind.
-Collector R7-9 12" x 18×18 " N/A 90 Residential Collector R7-1 12" x 1818 " Begin & End Here to comer 90 30 to 45 Local Residential R7-1 12" x 1818 " Begin & End Here to comer 90 30 to 45 Rural Local Residential R7-1 12" x 1818 " Begin & End Here to corner 90 30 to 45
+Street Classification Approved Sign Size Plaque or Arrow Orientation to Travel Way (Degrees) Major Arterial R8-3 30" x 30" N/A 90 Minor Arterial R8-3 30" x 30" N/A 90 Comm/Ind Collector R8-3 24" x 24" N/A 90 Comm/Ind Collector R7-9 12" x 18" N/A 90 Residential Collector R7-1 12" x 18" Begin & End Here to corner 90 30 to 45 Local Residential R7-1 12" x 18" Begin & End Here to corner 90 30 to 45 Rural Local Residential R7-1 12" x 18" Begin & End Here to corner 90 30 to 45

-SECTIONSection 6.1314 BUS BENCH LOCATIONS
+SECTION 6.13 BUS BENCH LOCATIONS

-A.-When properly located, adequately designed, and effectively enforced, bus stops can improve service and expedite general traffic flow.
+When properly located, adequately designed, and effectively enforced, bus stops can improve service and expedite general traffic flow.
 Decisions regarding bus stop spacing and location call for a careful analysis of passenger service requirements (e.g. demand, convenience, and safety), the type of bus service provided and the interaction of stopped buses with general traffic flow.
-The following guidelines provide direction tofor the design engineer Engineer for the installation of bus stops in accordance with the City of Prescott.
-Refer to Prescott City Code (PCC,): Title 8-2-17 and TOPV 14-03-100.
+The following guidelines provide direction to the design engineer for the installation of bus stops in accordance with PCC, Title 8-2-17 and TOPV 14-03-100.

-Stop Spacing
+A. Stop Spacing

-Bus stops are locations where passengers access the transit system, and.
-Bus stops must therefore must be convenient to the places where passengers desirewish to travel togo.
+Bus stops are locations where passengers access the transit system, and therefore must be convenient to the places where passengers desire to travel to.
 Convenience and speed must be balanced in determining appropriate bus stop placement, as too many bus stops can slow down travel times and impede traffic movements.
 The following guidelines on bus stop spacing shall apply:

-a.
-In the downtown area, bus stops shall have a spacing of eight-hundred (800') feet to one-thousand three-hundred (1,300') feet.
+- 1. In the downtown area, bus stops shall have a spacing of eight-hundred (800') feet to one-thousand three-hundred (1,300') feet. - 2.

-b.
 Outside the downtown area, bus stops shall be spaced no less than one-thousand five-hundred (1,500') feet apart.

-2.-Bus Stop Locations
+B. Bus Stop Locations

 Bus stops shall be placed along the street curb for direct safe passenger access to and from the sidewalk, waiting and walking areas.
 Bus stops are placed in one of three locations: far side (located immediately after an intersection); nearside (located immediately before an intersection); and mid-block (located between intersections).
 Each of these locations offers advantages to vehicle drivers and pedestrians.
-However, in general the following guidelines apply to their use:
+However, the following guidelines apply to their use:

-a. -Far-side stops are the preferable choice for service because they reduce conflicts between right-turning vehicles and stopped buses, eliminate sight-distance deficiencies on approaches to an intersection, and encourage pedestrian crossing at the rear of the bus.

-b.-Nearside stops shall be avoided whenever possible.
-However, they may be considered on an individual project basis if in the opinion of the City/Town Engineer a far-side stop is deemed unsafe or impractical.

-e.
-Mid-block stops are considered special case stops and are to be used only in special circumstances when determined byin the opinion of the City/Town Engineer that there is a special need based on trip attractors, transfer points or other special demands that cannot be accommodated at an intersection nearby.
+- 1. Far-side stops are the preferable choice for service because they reduce conflicts between right-turning vehicles and stopped buses, eliminate sight-distance deficiencies on approaches to an intersection, and encourage pedestrian crossing at the rear of the bus. - 2.
+Nearside stops shall be avoided whenever possible.
+However, they may be considered on an individual project basis if in the opinion of the City/Town Engineer a far-side stop is deemed unsafe or impractical. - 3.
+Mid-block stops are considered special case stops and are to be used only in special circumstances when determined by the City/Town Engineer that there is a special need based on trip attractors, transfer points or other special demands that cannot be accommodated at an intersection nearby.
 Bus turnouts shall be used for mid-block stops.

-3. Bus Stop Benches
+C. Bus Stop Benches